Lectures & Workshops

 This is a class for collage with vintage linens, hankies, and embroideries, all sewn and finished on your domestic machine.
 We will begin with construction of a small collage and then move toward quilting this piece on your sit down sewing machine.
 Ideally, this class is a full day, but can be abbreviated into a half day.
 Geared to your guild workshop or shop classroom, class size should not be more than 20.
 Half day/3-4 hours, Full day/6 hours. $500/$750

 ***Supply list: Sewing machine with walking foot AND quilting foot (must have feed dogs that drop), basic sewing supplies, rotary cutter and mat, blue water soluble pen.
 Bring a variety of vintage linens, quilt pieces, hankies, backing fabrics (cottons, satin, silk), and a piece of batting (about 25″ square).
 Also see the post, How To Make a Pillow From Vintage Linens here on my website.
 This will give a sense of the project we will be doing and the materials needed.
 I will also bring extra linens for student use at nominal costs.
-There is also the option of Kelly providing all materials for ease of class, $25 fee per student).
+(There is also the option of Kelly providing all materials for ease of class, $25 fee per student).
 A detailed supply list is sent at the time workshop is scheduled.

 Other class options with descriptions, Can be tailored to 2-4 hour classes:

 “I Just Got My Machine, Now What?”
 How do you start the process of longarm quilting?
 I’ll share tips and methods to become comfortable with your new machine and projects to help you learn immediately.
 Lecture/demo or workshop options. *Beginner

 “Pro-stitcher and Beyond” Using a simple Pro-stitcher (Handi Quilter) motif, students will learn how to add free motion fills and ruler work to enhance a computer design.
 Lecture/demo or workshop options. *Beginner/Intermediate